 Delaney commented to me about being happy without a guy in her life: I have great friends that are always there for me and always know how to make me happy, and I have a wonderful family that loves and cares for me as I do for them.
 Life isn’t always about having a boyfriend or a girlfriend.
 I think life is about living your life to the fullest without having a guy or girl.
 When I tried dating, it brought a whole lot of drama in my life that I have never experienced and it made my life a lot harder than I think it needed to be.
 It seems to me like having a guy in your life makes everything else harder to accomplish.
 As of right now, I’m loving the single life and hanging with friends and not worrying about boys and drama!

-I have been thinking a lot lately about the benefits of not dating and the unnecessary drama and heartache a mixed-up dating relationship can cause.
-In comparison, singleness is a far better way to go.
-Here are just a couple of the many benefits a person can enjoy while being single.
+I have been thinking a lot lately about the benefits of not dating.
+Here are just a few of the many benefits a person can enjoy while being single.

 She’s right.
 When you are not dating, you have much more time on your hands to do the things you really want to do.
 If you want to do nothing, or read a book or watch a movie, or hang out with friends, you can do it.
 Take advantage of your singleness to get to know a lot of different kinds of people.
 Find ways to be the best friend you can to those you care about the most.

-With all this being said, if you don’t feel like you’re very free or fulfilled in your dating relationship, get out.
+With all this being said, if you are currently in a bad relationship…one where you don’t feel free or fulfilled, get out.
 The sky will not fall.
 The sun will still rise in the morning.
 Relationships aren’t supposed to feel like you’re in prison.

 Being single is something to cherish, not to be afraid of.
 Being in a relationship is something to value, as well.
 But don’t feel like you have to be in a relationship in order to be happy.
 Get to know yourself and God, and you can be happy, whether in a relationship with a bf/gf or not.